 Instead of building a Roth IRA, I built an after-tax portfolio that was generating about $80,000 a year in passive income by the time I left work for good.
 In 2023, that passive income figure has surpassed $300,000 due to a bull market in stocks and real estate along with additional savings thanks to the revenue from my online business.

 Best Place To Open A Roth IRA

 One of the problems I see with a traditional IRA and a Roth IRA is that the investor tends to invest in stocks and index funds they don't know much about.
 Further, they tend to trade too often, thereby hurting their returns.
 I've seen many individual investors really blow themselves up by trading too much.

 The key to successful long-term investing is to invest in well constructed portfolio appropriate for your risk tolerance.
 As a result, I highly recommend opening up a Roth IRA with Wealthfront, the leading digital wealth advisor today.
 They will construct a Roth IRA portfolio for you after you answer a few questions.

-If you make an IRA contribution between January 2 and the tax deadline, you should designate which tax year your contributions are for, as you can also contribute to current year IRAs during the same time frame.
+If you make an IRA contribution between January 2 and the tax deadline, designate which tax year your contributions are for clarity.
+This is important because you can also contribute to current year IRAs during the same time frame.

 The more you can invest for your retirement future, the better.
 There is no rewind button in life!

-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $220,000 a year in passive income.
-He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.
+In 2012, Sam was able to retire at the age of 34.
+He spends time playing tennis, hanging out with family, and writing online to help others achieve financial freedom.